tranqv/mod_pcreposix/README.md

 Alright here we go.

 First, make sure that the lib _libpcreposix.a_ was installed in our system.
 It can be done quickly using the **apt-get** command.
-So far, e.g. in my computer, we have
+So far, e.g. in my computer, we should have
 + _/usr/include/pcreposix.h_
 + _/usr/lib/x86_64-linux-gnu/libpcreposix.a_